Odyssey

 Key takeaways

-• The HTTP callback protocol allows the and to stay in contact, checking in periodically and sharing updates as they happen.
+• The HTTP callback protocol allows the router and subgraph server to stay in contact, checking in periodically and sharing updates as they happen.

-• The provides the with a callback URL where the subgraph (or emitter) can send its messages when checking in and sharing updates.
+• The router provides the subgraph server with a callback URL where the subgraph (or emitter) can send its messages when checking in and sharing updates.

-• The also provides a verifier, a unique value that the should include with every communication to verify its identity.
+• The router also provides a verifier, a unique value that the subgraph should include with every communication to verify its identity.

 Up next